Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Introduction

-We finish with several Appendices.
-In Appendix \ref{APP:COMPLEX GEOM} we collect needed background in complex geometry (normality, Kobayashi hyperbolicity, currents and their pluri-potentials, line bundles over $\CP^2$, etc).
-In Appendix \ref{APP:COMPLEX_DYNAMICS} we provide background on the complex dynamics in higher dimensions, including the notion of algebraic stability and information on the Green current.
-In Appendix \ref{APP:WHITNEY} we provide background on Whitney Folds, a normal form for the simplest critical points of our mapping.
-In Appendix \ref{APP:PROBLEMS} we collect several open problems.
+Like Part I, this paper is written for readers from both complex dynamics and statistical physics, so we provide background material in two appendices.
+To minimize overlap, we will refer the reader to appendices of Part I when possible.
+In Appendix \ref{APP:COMPLEX GEOM} we collect needed background in complex geometry (line bundles over $\mathbb{CP}^2$, currents and their pluri-potentials, Kobayashi hyperbolicity, and normal families).
+In Appendix \ref{APP:COMPLEX_DYNAMICS} we provide information on the Green current.
+In Appendix~\ref{APP:PROBLEMS} we collect several open problems.